Notification Process for Brief Absences for Medical or Personal Reasons

 Attempts to informally resolve the contested decision or act should occur within thirty (30) business days of the contested decision or act.
 If the issue cannot be resolved by communication, education, or negotiation to the student’s satisfaction through the informal process, the student may follow the formal process set forth below.

-The student may file in writing a formal grievance with the Associate Provost of the Faculty (for academic issues) or Dean of Students (for student life issues) – hereafter referred to as “the Dean or Associate Provost.”
+The student may file in writing a formal grievance with the Dean of Faculty and Associate Provost for Student Learning (for academic issues) or Dean of Students (for student life issues) – hereafter referred to as “the Dean or Associate Provost.”
 The grievance statement should be as specific as possible regarding the decision or action(s) that precipitated the grievance: date, place, and people involved; efforts made to settle the matter informally; and the remedy sought.